 The sites are very loosely categorized and I expect the categories to change over time as the ecosystem evolves.
 My original list had several categories: New Traditionals, Community, Micro Local, and Niche Local.
 I've added Investigative sites.
 It's an imperfect classification: There is a lot of diversity within some of the categories.
 But they mainly sort out around what I think might be their business model.
 You'll find the category descriptions here.

-In 2015, the database represents a collaboration with the Tow-Knight Center for Entrepreneurial Journalism at City University of New York.
-Previously, project received significant support from The Patterson Foundation.
+In 2019, the database represents a collaboration with Reynolds Journalism Institute.
+Previously, project received significant support from The Patterson Foundation and the Craig Newmark Graduate School of Journalism.
 This version of the database was built in 2013 Kenny Katzgrau and John Creprezzi of Broadstreet Ads.

 The most important contributors to the site are all the publishers who provide information about their work.
 Thank you.